 Description

-DESCRIPTION: Huggate War Memorial is situated in the churchyard of the listed Grade I Church of St Mary (National Heritage List for England: 1084147).
-It takes the form of an ashlar obelisk rising from a pedestal on a square base.
-The obelisk has a pyramidal top, with an astragal moulding one third of the way up the shaft.
-The pedestal has a moulded top and plain panels, set on a chamfered plinth, resting on a single-stepped base.
-The front (west) panel of the pedestal bears an incised inscription in painted black letters that reads: IN GRATEFUL/ REMEMBRANCE OF/ THE BRAVE MEN/ WHOSE NAMES ARE/ HEREBY INSCRIBED/ AND WHO GAVE THEIR LIVES/ FOR THEIR COUNTRY/ IN THE GREAT WAR/ 1914 – 1919, with the (NAMES) of the nine First World War Fallen, inscribed on the north and south panels.
-The west face of the plinth is inscribed: ERECTED BY/ THE PARSHIONERS; the south face is inscribed: 1939-1945, together with the (NAME) of a single serviceman killed during the Second World War.
+Huggate War Memorial is a First World War memorial built in 1921 by Pate Stonemasons, with an addition for the Second World War.
+It is located in the churchyard of the listed Grade I Church of St Mary.
+The memorial is made of Portland stone and takes the form of an ashlar obelisk that rises from a pedestal on a square base.
+The obelisk features a pyramidal top and has an astragal moulding one third of the way up its shaft.
+The pedestal has a moulded top with plain panels, set on a chamfered plinth that rests on a single-stepped base.
+The front (west) panel of the pedestal has an incised inscription in painted black letters that reads: IN GRATEFUL/ REMEMBRANCE OF/ THE BRAVE MEN/ WHOSE NAMES ARE/ HEREBY INSCRIBED/ AND WHO GAVE THEIR LIVES/ FOR THEIR COUNTRY/ IN THE GREAT WAR/ 1914 – 1919, listing the names of the nine First World War Fallen on the north and south panels.
+The west face of the plinth is inscribed: ERECTED BY/ THE PARSHIONERS, while the south face is inscribed with the years 1939-1945 and the name of a single serviceman who was killed during the Second World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.